Installation

 Installation from OBS

-The most up to date packages of KIWI NG can be found on the Open Build Service in the Virtualization:Appliances:Builder project.
+The most up-to-date packages of KIWI NG can be found on the Open Build Service in the Virtualization:Appliances:Builder project.

 To install KIWI NG, follow these steps: